 Good for the mind as well as the body

 So much of our day is filled with stress, so taking time out to engage in a pleasurable activity will distract you from your worries, revitalise and lift your mood, reduce anxiety and depression and even help you sleep better at night too.

 Take it easy and don’t overdo it

-Start with gentle exercise and slowly build up to establishing a 30-a-day routine, or more if you wish.
+Start with gentle exercise and slowly build up to establishing a routine.
 But don’t overdo it – too much strenuous exercise can have a negative impact – making you feel tired and rundown.

 Australia’s Physical Activity & Sedentary Behaviour Guidelines for Adults (18-64 years)Being physically active and limiting your sedentary behaviour every day is essential for health and wellbeing.
 These guidelines are for all adults aged 18 – 64 years, irrespective of cultural background, gender or ability.